ArthurBrussee/KNN/README.md

 const int kNeighbours = 10;
 float3 queryPosition = float3.zero;

+// Create a container that accelerates querying for neighbours.
+// The 2nd argument indicates whether we want to build the tree straight away or not
-// Create a container that accelerates querying for neighbours var knnContainer = new KnnContainer(points, true, Allocator.TempJob);
+// Let's hold off on building it a little bit var knnContainer = new KnnContainer(points, false, Allocator.TempJob);

+// Whenever your point cloud changes, you can make a job to rebuild the container: var rebuildJob = new KnnRebuildJob(knnContainer);
+rebuildJob.Schedule().Complete();

 // Most basic usage:
 // Get 10 nearest neighbours as indices into our points array!